Máiréad Tyers: meet the star of TV's best comedy about young people

 Jen is also full of beans because she “finally has a boyfriend”, albeit an unusual one.
 In season one, she discovered that her adopted cat Jizzlord – yes, Jizzlord – is actually a shapeshifter who was stuck in feline form.
 When he regained his human body, Jen and Jizzlord (Luke Rollason) formed a friendship that gradually turned romantic.

 So, Jen is loving life, but because Extraordinary is always a tad more salty than sweet, “it all comes crashing down quite quickly”.
-In a twist teased at the end of season one, Jen learns that Jizzlord has a wife and son from his pre-feline life as a man named Robert Clutton.
-Worse still, his ex Nora (Rosa Robson) is back on the scene and wants him back.
-Because Nora has heightened powers of communication, she can maintain her friendly façade in front of Jizzlord while telling Jen, telepathically, that she’s a “manic pixie dream slut”.
+In a twist teased at the end of season one, Jen learns that Jizzlord has discovered two very significant people from his pre-feline life as a man named Robert Clutton.
+To say any more would be veering too far into spoiler territory, but it’s safe to say that Jen feels super threatened – and it eventually dissolves into childish name-calling (“manic pixie dream slut” is a highlight).

-“I don’t know if Jen particularly is that,” Tyers says, “but I think in Nora’s eyes, Jen is just this weird little freak who’s getting in her way and stealing her Robert Clutton.”
-Nora’s sneaky superpower is classic Extraordinary in the way it takes something fantastical and uses it to reveal something prickly and real about human nature.
-You’ve probably never received a telepathic put-down, but you almost certainly know how it feels when someone is only pretending to like you.

-Tyers believes Extraordinary‘s appeal is predicated on the “almost by-the-bay” way that creator Emma Moran, who previously wrote for Have I Got News For You, uses the characters’ superpowers.
+Tyers believes Extraordinary‘s appeal is predicated on the “almost by-the-by” way that creator Emma Moran, who previously wrote for Have I Got News For You, uses the characters’ superpowers.
 “It’s kind of a sitcom, really,” the actress says.
 “It’s more about navigating life in your twenties – even the fact it’s set in east London feels right because so many young people move there.
 The superpowers are a great way of getting gags in – like the guy in season one who can make people orgasm just by touching them.
 That’s hilarious.”

 But at the same time, Jen’s lack of a superpower is what makes her a heroine for our times.
 “That feeling of inadequacy is something we all live with now because of social media and the internet in general,” Tyers says.
 “We’re always looking at what other people are doing, which can feel so isolating and kind of pressing.
 Emma’s setup for this show is so clever because it shows us this girl who experiences inadequacy in the greatest form.”